 Knowing your credit score ahead of time will allow you to get a better picture of the right time to buy a new home.
 Your credit score is a big factor in buying a home.
 It will determine your approval, interest rate, and loan terms.

-Many companies can provide your current credit report; however, my preferred company is Credit Sesame.
-I like Credit Sesame because it’s free to join, and you’ll be able to know your credit score instantly.
+Companies like Credit Karma can provide your current credit report FREE of charge.
+I like Credit Karma because it’s free to join, and you’ll be able to know your credit score instantly.
 It is very safe and keeps you informed with real-time monitoring and alerts.

 3. Look for the Right Real Estate Agent